DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ---
 **Overview.**  Time to start programming!
-We work our way through the essentials of Python's core language.
-Part 1 of 2.
+We work our way through some of the essentials of Python's core language.
+Part 1.

 **Python tools.**  Syntax, Spyder, calculations, assignments, strings, lists, built-in functions, objects, methods, tab completion, object inspector.